deployKF/website/content/guides/getting-started.md

 ### What is deployKF?

-__deployKF__ is the best way build reliable ML Platforms on Kubernetes.
+__deployKF__ is the best way to build reliable ML Platforms on Kubernetes.

-- _deployKF_ supports all the top ML tools from both Kubeflow (KF), and other projects
+- _deployKF_ supports all the top [ML & Data tools](../reference/tools.md) from both Kubeflow, and other projects
 - _deployKF_ has a Helm-like interface, with central [values (configs)](../reference/deploykf-values.md) for configuring all aspects of the deployment (no need to edit Kubernetes YAML directly)
 - _deployKF_ does NOT install resources into your cluster, instead it generates [Argo CD Applications](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications){target=_blank} which you apply to your cluster and then [sync with the Argo CD UI](https://argo-cd.readthedocs.io/en/stable/getting_started/#syncing-via-ui){target=_blank}